 Your Pores Get Clogged

 If you're going for an easy walk or stretch session, you may be able to get away with wearing makeup during your workout.
 But any sweat-inducing workout probably warrants a makeup wipe.

 When you exercise, your internal temperature rises, which causes your body to sweat in an effort to stay cool, explains Lucy Chen, MD, FAAD, a board-certified dermatologist at Riverchase Dermatology and Cosmetic Surgery.
 Heat opens up the tiny openings, aka your pores, all over your skin, which are responsible for releasing oil and sweat.

 Once the pores are opened up, they can become clogged with bacteria or pollutants that may already be on your skin, according to Dr. Chen.
-Clogged pores can cause redness and irritation, depending on how sensitive your skin is.
+Clogged pores can cause redness and irritation.

 "Adding makeup to this equation heightens the odds of having those adverse effects because makeup can suffocate the skin and lock the sweat glands, trapping dirt and other irritants inside the pores," Dr. Chen says.
 But pores across your neck, arms, chest and upper back can become clogged and irritated, too, which is why some people may see acne on other parts of their body after working out.